 Welcome to the sleep clinic at Birmingham Heartlands Hospital

-The Birmingham Heartlands Hospital Sleep Clinic is one of the largest and most comprehensive in the country.
-We see more than 1500 new referrals annually from across the region from Shropshire to Northamptonshire and from Staffordshire to Gloucestershire.
-The Clinic runs up to three times per week under the supervision of specialist Sleep Consultants Dr Wharton, Dr Mukherjee and Dr Park.
+The Sleep Clinic at Birmingham Heartlands Hospital is one of the largest and most comprehensive in the country.
+We see more than 1500 new referrals annually from across central England.
+The clinic runs up to three times per week under the supervision of specialist Sleep Consultants Dr Wharton, Dr Mukherjee and Dr Park.

 Patients can be referred to our sleep services by their GP or their hospital specialist.
-On attending the Clinic patients are welcomed by the Clinic clerk with confirmation of name and address.
-Weight and height is checked by the Clinic nurse.
+On attending the clinic patients are welcomed by the clinic clerk with confirmation of name and address.
+Weight and height is checked by the clinic nurse and the BMI calculated.
 New patients will fill in a routine questionnaire, asking about sleep, snoring and other health issues.
 Those already on therapy for sleep apnoea will also fill in a shorter simpler questionnaire.
 All patients are seen by one of the consultants, a senior trainee working under close supervision, or a senior clinical physiologist with a special interest in the treatment of sleep disorders.
 Please don't hesitate to ask any questions you have for us.
 We hope that you find our clinic is welcoming and friendly.
 We aim to address all your enquiries about sleep effectively and to provide a high quality service for the diagnosis and treatment of your problem.